Folkert

 • folkert@tweedegolf.com

-Folkert is an expert in systems programming.
-He has made major contributions to the creation of the (soon-to-be) friendly, fast, functional language called Roc - in fact, he has so far written about half of the code; He co-teaches (and co-creates) the university course Rust 101; And he is working on the Rust implementation of the Network Time Protocol, ntpd-rs.
+Folkert is an expert in systems programming and holds a master's in Computer science.
+He has made major contributions to the creation of the friendly, fast, functional language called Roc - in fact, he has so far written about half of the code; He co-teaches (and co-creates) the university course teach-rs; And he is working on Rust implementations of the Network Time Protocol, ntpd-rs and zlib.

 Difficult problems don´t rattle him.
 In fact, we can rely on Folkert to face them head-on and produce solid implementations in remarkably little time.